Turing patterns on non-fluctuating surfaces under mechanical stresses: Finsler geometry modeling of Turing patterns

 \subsection{Mechanical anisotropy in 3D cubes}

+As mentioned in the introduction, thin, rigid plate can be considered a 2D material.
+Therefore, it is reasonable to expect no difference in the mechanical anisotropy between the 3D cubic, thin plate and the 2D plates.
 In this subsection, we demonstrate that the mechanical anisotropy in 3D rigid plates deformed oblong along the $x$-direction is equivalent to that observed in 2D soft surfaces in Refs. \cite{Diguet-etal-PRE2024,FKato-SM2025}.
 This similarity is non-trivial because of the differences in the vertex mobility as well as in the material dimension.
 As stated at the beginning of Appendix \ref{App-A-cubic}, the expression of $\Gamma_{ij}^G$ of the 3D cubic lattice is entirely distinct from that of the 2D lattices.
 Therefore, the question remains unanswered as to whether the mechanical anisotropy exhibited by 3D rigid plates can be intuitively understood as equivalent to that of 2D plates reported in \cite{FKato-SM2025}.